robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 <h3 id="autolink">Automatic Links</h3>

-Markup supports a shortcut style for creating "automatic" links for URLs and email addresses: simply surround the URL or email address with angle brackets.
+Markdown supports a shortcut style for creating "automatic" links for URLs and email addresses: simply surround the URL or email address with angle brackets.
 What this means is that if you want to show the actual text of a URL or email address, and also have it be a clickable link, you can do this:

     <http://example.com/>

-Markup will turn this into:
+Markdown will turn this into:

     <a href="http://example.com/">http://example.com/</a>

-Automatic links for email addresses work similarly, except that Markup will also perform a bit of randomized decimal and hex entity-encoding to help obscure your address from address-harvesting spambots.
-For example, Markup will turn this:
+Automatic links for email addresses work similarly, except that Markdown will also perform a bit of randomized decimal and hex entity-encoding to help obscure your address from address-harvesting spambots.
+For example, Markdown will turn this:

     <address@example.com>